hectorbarquero/athabasca-university-docs/COMP267/UnitTwo/unitTwoSectionOne.rst

 * When control is ON, energy passes through the collector through a straight path (the output line called the emitter).
 * Moores law states transistors double on a CPU every two years, improving performance.
 Moores law predicts a demise since we would need to eventually put transistors within an atomic distance of eachother.
 Currently we are around 100 nm.
 * We may be able to solve this in the upcoming breakthroughs in quantum computing.
+* The construction of computer circuits is based on boolean logic.
+* The area of computing regarding boolean logic is known as hardware design, or logic design.
+* In computing, 1 = true.
+0 = false.
+* x = 1 can be considered a boolean expression because if x=1, its true. if not, its false.
+Liekwise x!=1 and c > 2.5 can be seen as boolean expressions.
+* boolean operators are AND OR and NOT.
+* a truth table can show the boolean logic outcomes.
+* AND can be written (x>y) AND (x<100) or (x>y) . (x>100).
+The dot in the center can indicate the boolean logic expression AND.
+*

 Data compression techniques